AnymouseProphet/SocialistHousing/README.md

-The manifesto is released under the terms of the CC BY-NC 4.0 license (see the `LICENSE.txt` file) which---if the terms of the license are met---allows you to modify this manifesto (what I call a fork) and distribute your modified version.
+The manifesto is released under the terms of the CC BY-NC 4.0 license (see the `LICENSE.txt` file) which---if the terms of the license are met---allows you to modify this manifesto (what I call forking) and distribute your modified version.

 Why anyone would want to?
 I do not *expect* anyone to, but you can.